Cart 0

 I will do my absolute best to teach you as much as possible during our time together.
 I want you to get the most value for your time and money.

-Subjects that are good for in-person learning:
+Topics that are NOT good for online learning:

 • How to use your camera (dials, buttons, menus)